Chris-Ngu/EnterpriseSolution/README.md

 Currently using MYSQL and connector/net for VS
 I will be uploading the MySQL schema when the final touches are being done, stil WIP (or will upload upon direct request :) )

 This program will not be used for commerical purposes.
-I am creating this to better understand the concepts of programming, such as modular implementation, networking, and the basic technological needs of an innovating business.
+I am creating this to better understand the concepts of programming, such as modular implementation, networking, APIs, and different frameworks that a company would use

 # Experimental ideas in the works